Westview at Makakilo Hts

 No analysis available

-Recent MLS data strongly points away from hot-water inclusion: 0 of 20 listings have HOTWAT while 17 of 20 list WTRHTR.
-Several public remarks reference unit water heaters, including phrases like "new water heater" and "brand new water heater," which is consistent with hot water being provided in-unit rather than through HOA fees.
-This is strong cross-listing evidence and not just a copy-paste checkbox artifact.
+Recent MLS data strongly points away from hot-water inclusion, with 0 of 20 listings showing HOTWAT and 17 of 20 showing WTRHTR.
+Several remarks mention “new water heater,” “recently replaced water heater,” or similar phrasing, which is consistent with this feature being false for the building.

 No analysis available